act-rules/act-rules.github.io/_rules/printable-characters-shortcut-ffbc54.md

 ## Assumptions

-This rule assumes as applicable [keyboard shortcuts][keyboard shortcut] those implemented by the test target [content][].
+This rule assumes as applicable [keyboard shortcuts][keyboard shortcut] those implemented by the [HTML document][] [content][].
 Any other means (e.g. browser extensions, browser settings, user agents, external browser applications) are not considered.

 ## Accessibility Support